 From documenting the effect of pregnancy on girl’s education in Kenya to child marriage in Nepal, and sex-trafficking in South Asia, Sharma is committed to representing people with dignity and telling underrepresented stories with impact.

-She is a member of The Photo Society, a community of National Geographic Magazine photographers and part of Women Photograph and Diversify Photo community.
-She has taken HEFAT training in Mexico City and is available for assignments and public speaking globally.
+She serves as a jury member to grants and awards worldwide, including the Art Works Projects, The Nature Conservancy, The Indian Photo Festival, The Everyday Projects and is a member of The Photo Society, a community of National Geographic Magazine photographers and also part of Women Photograph and Diversify Photo community.

-Sharma is a graduate from the photojournalism and documentary photography program of International Center of Photography, New York and has a post graduate diploma in Journalism from University of Pune.
+Smita is a Leica Scholar with Leica India.
+She has taken HEFAT training in Mexico City and is available for assignments and speaking engagements globally.
+She is a graduate from the photojournalism and documentary photography program of International Center of Photography, New York and has a post graduate diploma in Journalism from University of Pune.

 Watch Smita’s TED talk presented at TEDWomen 2021.